neurologic/eCREST/README.md

 Additionally, the colour to be used corresponds to a specific 'cell structure' specified by the user in the CREST GUI (see section 'Proofreading in CREST - Launching a session').
 This has the added benefit of recording which cell structure (e.g. axon, dendrite, cell body) each base segment belongs to, and the running count of each category, including 'unknown' base segments, which are shown in grey, is displayed in the bottom left of the neuroglancer interface.

 When proofreading to the end of a branch of a cell, the user may wish to record, with a point, why it has become necessary to stop proofreading.
 CREST allows points to be marked in any of the categories specified as 'End Point Types' (see section 'Proofreading in CREST - Launching a session').

+## Synapses

+The post-synaptic target segment (select a large perimeter segment apposed to the cleft) can be annotated with the "*synapses*" "end point" annotation layer. **MAKE SURE that the *base_seg* option is selected from the SEGMENT tab in the annotation details panel.** If the *base_seg* option is not selected, then the base segment IDs will not be linked to the annotation point -- the segment IDs of the post-synaptic target are critical for analysis.

 # Proofreading in CREST - User commands